robsoh09/spayment/README.md

 6. Next Steps

-my focus is to ensure customer can have the best understanding and seeing is believing A working demo provides this approach.
+my focus is to ensure customer can have the best understanding and seeing is believing.

+A working demo provides this approach.
 Once this is confirmed, i will present the common risks(if any) and will proceed to the next step with the customer.

 Solution Assignment Overview: